kosmikgirl/lit-scaffold-sass/docs/localization.md

 # Localization

-The localization is set up with [Lit Localize](https://lit.dev/docs/localization/overview/).
+We use [Lit Localize](https://lit.dev/docs/localization/overview/) for localization.

-Please follow the instructions on that page for adding localization to components.
+Follow the instructions on that page to localize components.

 ## Configuration

-The configuration is done in the `lit-localize.json` in the root of the project.
+You can find the configuration in the `lit-localize.json` file, located at the root of the project.

-There are 2 properties that can be changed:
+There are 2 customizable properties:

-1. `sourceLocale` This is the locale that will be set by default
+1. `sourceLocale`: The default locale.
-2. `targetLocales` This is a list of all available locales for the project
+2. `targetLocales`: A list of all available locales.

 ```json
 {